neogeographica/quakesounds/LAUNCHING.md

 ---------------------

 The quakesounds application is the file named "quakesounds.py".
-The distribution zipfile that you downloaded will have other stuff in it, but only "quakesounds.py" is necessary for running the application.
+The distribution zipfile that you download will have other stuff in it, but only "quakesounds.py" is necessary for running the application.

 quakesounds is a Python application, so if you are already familiar with